Cara Delevingne & Ashley Benson’s Make Out Session Sends Twitter Into A Frenzy

 — Arbie Webb,Jr. (@webb_arbie) September 8, 2019

-While most had a hard time looking past the make out session to notice anything else, Ashley Benson was also rocking a new shorter hair style.
-The actress has also taken to Instagram in the last 24 hours to share her new shorter hair with her 19.9 million followers.
+While most had a hard time looking past the makeout session to notice anything else, Ashley Benson was also rocking a new shorter hairstyle.
+The actress has also taken to Instagram in the last 24 hours to share her new hair with her 19.9 million followers.

-The photo quickly accumulated just shy of 600,000 likes and over 1,600 comments.
+The photo quickly accumulated just shy of 600,000 likes and more than 1,600 comments.
 Her followers loved the new hair and quickly sounded off about how “beautiful” she was.

 “You’re such a great source of inspiration Ash,” one follower penned in the comments.